Ankita7977/marine-intelligence-signal-db./docs/normalization_rules.md

 - No assumptions made where data is ambiguous
 - All transformations are explicitly defined
 - Raw values preserved for traceability
+- Each signal is linked to its source via dataset_id
 - Invalid data is excluded with documented reasoning